rusD3/Active-Directory/1-Domain-Enumeration.md

 - Get-NetUser
 - Get-NetUser -UserName example-user

+Search for a particular string in a user's attributes:
+- Find-UserField -SearchField Description -SearchTerm "built"

 Get all the groups in the current domain
 - Get-NetGroup
 - Get-NetGroup –Domain <targetdomain>